Apps72/Dev.Data/ReadMe.md

 * Fix the object serialisation, to use only 'Public Settable' properties (and not properties with only a 'getter').

+### Version 4.2.3

+* Fix the null value in parameters, must be replaced by DBNull value.

 ### [RoadMap]

 * Include Insert, Delete, Update method to simplify the CRUD operations in one table of database.